ylab-hi/lncGSEA/README.md

 #### 3.2 Compare one lncRNA's regulated pathways in different studies

 If you have not run lnc_gsea for your interested lncRNA in multiple studies, you can obtain those results by running `pre_compareCohort` function, the output of this function can be directly used by function `plot_compareCohort`, which will produce a plot shown below.
 If you already have enriched pathways results for the interested lncRNA in multiple studies, you can apply function `pre_multiCompare` and set `compare = "cohort"`, and then feed the output to `plot_compareCohort` to obtain plot like below.

 Suppose one wants to compare the difference of enriched pathways for transcript "ENST00000561519" of ARLNC1 in prostate, lung and breast cancer.
+Here are the two ways to generate the data frame for the comparison plot.

 ```
 # run from the scratch